12 Genius Travel Gadgets for New Zealand

 8. Coin Stash for SD Card

 In the words of Gandalf: “Keep it secret; keep it safe!”
 Instead of carrying the One Ring through New Zealand, carry your SD card secretly and safely with this smart Convert Coin made to look like a simple unappealing Australian coin.
 It stops your SD card from getting scratched while keeping it in an easy-to-find place like your wallet.

 9. Brief Safe

 This is so disgustingly genius!
 Hide your valuables in these smart stained undies so there’s no way thieves are going to touch it!
 It has a fly-accessed 4″x10″ hidden compartment with Velcro closure to store cash, passports and all those small valuables.
-If you want to save some money, you could definitely make these yourself… but we’ll leave you figure that one out on your own.
+If you want to save some money, you could definitely make these yourself… but we’ll leave you to figure that one out on your own.
 (If you don’t want to carry a brief safe around, why not check out 10 Ways to Keep Your Stuff Safe When Backpacking in New Zealand?

 Check out the Brief Safe.